nginx/agent/docs/proto/events.md

 <a name="f5-nginx-agent-sdk-events-SecurityViolationEvent"></a>

 ### SecurityViolationEvent
-Represents a security violation that is emitted by the Agent
+Represents a security violation that is emitted by the agent

 | Field | Type | Label | Description |